Tabletop Game / X-Wing Miniatures

 - Confusion Fu: TIE Phantoms can "decloak" in three (four with Echo as your pilot) different directions (thus changing their start positions before maneuvering), creating a guessing game for their opponents.
 Ships that can take the Boost and Barrel Roll action can also reposition themselves after maneuvering.
 High Pilot Skill ships in particular can take advantage of this to choose a final position for the turn on the fly after every other ship has finished maneuvering.

-- Tie interceptors and A-wing pilot Tycho Chelchu specialize in this.
-An interceptor can have a whopping 27 different potential positions after it has moved if it is equipped with the Push the Limit upgrade.
-Tycho Chelchu, on the other hand, can combine the Daredevil and Push the Limit upgrades to achieve 19 different potential positions with his actions, but can achieve a much wider range of orientations thanks to the extra 90 degree turn from daredevil.
+- TIE Interceptors and A-wing pilot Tycho Celchu specialize in this.
+An Interceptor can have a whopping 27 different potential positions after it has moved if it is equipped with the Push the Limit upgrade.
+Tycho Chelchu, on the other hand, can combine the Daredevil and Push the Limit upgrades to achieve 19 different potential positions with his actions, but can achieve a much wider range of orientations thanks to the extra 90 degree turn from Daredevil.